Virtual crime

 Virtual crime can be described as a criminal act conducted in a virtual world – usually massively multiplayer online role-playing games (MMORPGs).
 To grasp the definition of virtual crime, the modern interpretation of the term "virtual" must be assessed to portray the implications of virtual crime.
 In this sense, virtual crime describes those online acts that “evoke the effects of real crime” but are not widely considered to be prosecutable acts.
+Virtual crime is distinct from Crime in video games, which concerns the representation, simulation, and study of criminality within video games rather than wrongful acts committed by users in virtual spaces.

 There are several interpretations of the term "virtual crime".
 One scholar defined virtual crime as needing to have all the qualities of a real crime, and so it was not a new subset of crime at all.
 It is difficult to prove that there are real-life implications of virtual crime, thus it is not widely accepted as prosecutable.

 Examples of virtual crimes include mugging, sexual assault, theft, and construction of sweatshops — all of which are usually committed within virtual worlds, metaverses and economies.